Bill Elliott: 2001: Dodge's return to NASCAR and Elliott's first win in 7 years

-The 2002 Season: Back-to-Back Wins at Pocono and Indianapolis
+2002: Back-to-back wins at Pocono and Indianapolis

 Bill Elliott's 2002 Dodge Dealers UAW Dodge Intrepid at Sonoma.

 In 2002, Elliott won four poles and went to victory lane twice in memorable back-to-back races.
 The first of those wins included the Pennsylvania 500 at Pocono, which at the time made Elliott the winningest driver at Pocono Raceway with five career wins (Denny Hamlin and Jeff Gordon have since surpassed him at seven and six wins each respectively).
 A week later, Elliott had one of the most memorable and dominant victories in the history of the Brickyard 400 at Indianapolis Motor Speedway.
 He started on the outside pole, and dominated the race leading 93 of 160 laps.
 In the closing laps, he and Rusty Wallace battled it out for the lead, with Elliott passing Rusty with 12 laps to go, en route to victory.

 After the back-to-back victories at Pocono and Indy, Elliott was sixth in points.
 Four weeks later after a 3rd place finish in the Southern 500 at Darlington, Elliott then found himself seventh in points with eleven races to go, and on his way to finishing the season in the top-ten in points for the first time since 1997.
 After a fifth place finish at Kansas and a 19th place finish at Talladega, Elliott was eighth in points with six races to go.
 However, a string of five consecutive finishes of 30th or worse, which included a 42nd place finish after a crash at Martinsville, and a bad water pump leading to a 39th place finish at Rockingham, ultimately dropped Elliott from 8th to finishing a disappointing 13th in the final points standings.
 Elliott finished the 2002 season with two wins, four poles, six top-fives, 13 top-tens, and for the 16th and final time in his career, Elliott was voted as NASCAR's Most Popular Driver.